-If students do bring cell phones and/or other electronic devices to school, they will need to be turned off during class periods and stored in their backpacks or assigned lockers.
+If students do bring cell phones and/or other electronic devices to school, they will need to be put away out of sight for the class periods.
 Cell phone usage is only permitted during passing times and lunch periods.
 These privileges may be revoked by administration when deemed necessary.
 Headphones or earbuds will need to be stored securely and should not be worn during class time unless the teacher has approved an activity that requires listening on chrome books or school provided media.